Luke-Kurlandski-TCNJ/Tic-Tac-Toe-Learner/README.md

 > python3 main.py

+Version of python should be 3.6.8 for guarenteed success

 It should be noted that we have misnamed that learned function in the program.
 We have called it the target_function.
 This method should really be called learned_function(), or V^.